 Since these are readily convertible into cash, their fair value is almost identical with the book value, and thus these are stated at the book value.
+(3) Long-term borrowings

 The fair value of long-term borrowings is calculated by discounting the total amount of the principal and interest by the assumed interest rate for similar new borrowings.